orthanc-mirrors/orthanc-book/Sphinx/source/plugins/python.rst

 Obviously, an in-depth discussion about the ``multiprocessing`` library is out of the scope of this document.
 There are many references available on Internet.
-Also, note that ``multithreading`` is not useful here, as Python multithreading is also limited by the GIL, and is more targeted at dealing with costly I/O operations.
+Also, note that ``threading`` is not useful here, as Python multithreading is also limited by the GIL, and is more targeted at dealing with costly I/O operations or with the :ref:`scheduling of commands <python-scheduler>`.